 It's our unique culture that makes Te Whare Hukahuka one of the top companies to work for today; it fuels our growth and accelerates our productivity.

 Travis has more than 20 years’ experience with SME commercial development, business strategy and leadership.
-He has been recognised through awards for ‘Innovative Healthcare Product’, ‘Positive Societal Impact’, ‘Excellence in Design, Research & Development’, ‘Excellence in Technology’ and ‘Excellence in Innovation’, and a NZ supreme award for innovation and entrepreneurial achievements.
-Travis has worked with more than 600 Māori business leaders to advance their commercial and social development objectives.
+He is an award winning social entrepreneur, recognised with awards for innovation in healthcare, societal Impact, excellence in design, research & development, excellence in innovation, and a NZ supreme award for innovation and entrepreneurial achievement.
+He is a co-founder of Te Whare Hukahuka, and in this capacity has worked with more than 650 Māori business leaders to advance their commercial and social development objectives, has led our online marketing project to reach 80,000 Maori whanau each month with free learning and tips, and is leading the pivot strategy to help Maori Trusts sell high quality products directly to customers online.
 His strengths include strategic planning support, capital raising, facilitation to a Māori audience and identifying ways to overcome roadblocks.

 Te Rarawa, Ngaruahine, Ngati Ruanui